The following are offered as undergraduate courses by the Department of Literacy and Reading Education.

 READ 290 - Critical Reading, Thinking and Literacy (3)

 Explore the relationship of critical reading to critical thinking.
 Tackle contemporary social issues through discussion, writings, and projects.
 Develop critical thinking skills with application in interpretation, analysis, criticism and advocacy of ideas encountered in academic readings and today's media.
 Fufills G.E. requirement A.3 for Critical Thinking.
 Undergraduate Course not available for Graduate Credit.
 One or more sections may be offered in any online format.

-READ 295 - Critical Literacies, Advocacy and Community Involvement (3)
+READ 295 - Critical Literacies for Advocacy and Community Engagement (3)

 Apply critical thinking to local community.
 Explore and apply intellectual habits and dispositions to global issues, advocacy and non-profits.
 Evaluate and create information to facilitate collaborative solutions for fostering change in the community.
 Culminating project advocating for local change and action with global implication.
 Prerequisite: Completion of G.E.
 Category A.3.
 Undergraduate Course not available for Graduate Credit.
 One or more sections may be offered in any online format.

 READ 330 - Undocumented Youth in Education (3)

 The first class at CSUF to focus on the undocumented youth experience and activism.
 Explore experiences of undocumented youth in pre-K to college, analyzing literacy instruction in order to properly serve this student population in schools and universities.
 Service-learning component.
 Prerequisite: Completion of G.E.
 Category D.1.
 Undergraduate Course not available for Graduate Credit